Los Angeles to San Francisco

 The Potomac River Tunnel is a component of DC Water’s long-term control plan (LTCP), also known as the DC Clean Rivers Project.
 The Consent Decree establishes schedules for construction of the Potomac River Tunnel and other CSO control facilities under the DC Clean Rivers Project, including a 2025 deadline to implement the project in its entirety.
-The Potomac River Tunnel will be located approximately 100 ft below ground.
+The Potomac River Tunnel, 24,000 lf and 18-ft ID, will be located approximately 100 ft below ground.
 CSOs captured by the Potomac River Tunnel would be conveyed to the Blue Plains Advanced Wastewater Treatment Plant.

 The B&P Tunnel is a planned replacement of the existing B&P Tunnel, which is an integral portion of Amtrak’s Northeast Corridor.
 The new tunnel would replace the low speed, two-track brick arch tunnel, built in the 1870s with four, new single bore, high speed tunnels.
 The estimated construction cost is $5 billion, with a construction duration of a decade.
 The project is on Amtrak’s priority list, along with four other mega-projects – thus awaiting funding.

 The FRA and MDOT issued the Final Environmental Impact Statement (FEIS) in November 2016 and the Record of Decision (ROD) was released March 2017.